oldfieldtc/portfolio-jekyll/_work/st-andrews.md

 ### Plugins
 #### Multisite audit
 Keeping up to date with over 800 sites is a tough task.
 Before joining the team, the entire WordPress multisite was audited every 6 months or so and the data was kept in a manually updated spreadsheet.
-To help with the maintenance, I developed a plugin that allows super admins to audit the multisite and download the data in a spreadsheet.
+To help with the maintenance, I developed a plugin that allows super admins to audit the multisite and download the data as a spreadsheet.
 Based on the University's [WordPress policy](https://www.st-andrews.ac.uk/digital-standards/policies/wordpress/), the plugin gathers data on:

 - every website on the multisite - including admins, active plugins, theme, creation date, last updated date.
 - sites that have been created but no content has been added within the first 3 months of the creation date